Temple Owls: Golf

 The Temple golf program, inaugurated in 1931, has participated in 20 NCAA championship tournaments, produced 22 All-American citations and won 15 conference championships.
 Golf team is coached by Brian Quinn, entering his 14th season in 2021–22.
 The program has made 14 NCAA Tournament appearances, most recently in 1988, and won the Atlantic 10 Championship six times (1982, 1984, 1985, 1992, 1993, 1995).

 Gymnastics

 Under Fred Turoff, the men's gymnastics team has won 18 ECAC/EIGL championships, and produced five individual NCAA national champions.
 Recently Darin Gerlach won an individual event national championship in 1998.
 As of 2013, Temple's men's gymnastics team was coached by Fred Turoff, entering his 38th season in 2013–14 with an impressive career record of 432–184.
 The program won the NCAA Championship in 1948–49, and won seven Eastern College Athletic Conference (ECAC) Championships including back-to-back titles in 2012 and 2013.
 Fifteen members of the team have won individual NCAA titles.

 Men's gymnastics was cut as of the 2013–2014 school year.

 Tennis

 Temple's tennis team is coached by Steve Mauro, entering his 17th season as men's coach and who also coaches the women's tennis team.
 The men's program won the Atlantic 10 Championship in 1985.

-Track and Field

-In track and field, Eulace Peacock remains a giant in the history of the sport.
-In the mid-1930s, Peacock brought national attention to himself and the Temple program with a string of sprinting victories over famed Ohio State and Olympic Games star Jesse Owens.